Back to results

 Booking opens:

-17 Aug 2024 09:30 AM
+22 Aug 2026 09:30 AM

 Booking closes:

-13 Sep 2024 05:00 PM
+10 Sep 2026 05:00 PM

 Accessibility details

 On-street parking is available on St Mark's Road and Crescent Road.
 Space between gravestones is rather narrow in some places but wheelchairs can get to some of the site, which is level.
 The Churchyard is relatively small so no need to walk far, but seating is not available on site.
 Feel free to bring a fold-up stool if you need it.
 A good event for those who don't like crowds, and also for sensory experiences of touch and smell.
+Supervised children are welcome.
 The Anglesey Hotel bar (just opposite) has an accessible toilet for customers and serves refreshments, meals, and bar snacks.

 Additional information